xiaohan2012/xiaohan2012.github.io/_posts/2015-10-01-graph_mining_topics.md

 - *Extracting Key Terms From Noisy and Multi-theme Documents*: one graph per document Can we take into account more documents in the graph so that keywords is not soled defined by the document itself but also other documents?
-- Automatic Construction and Ranking of Topical Keyphrases on Collections of Short Documents
+- Automatic Construction and Ranking of Topical Keyphrases on Collections of Short Documents(not so related)
-- [Constructing Topical Hierarchies in Heterogeneous Information Networks](http://hanj.cs.illinois.edu/pdf/icdm13_cwang.pdf)
+- [Constructing Topical Hierarchies in Heterogeneous Information Networks](http://hanj.cs.illinois.edu/pdf/icdm13_cwang.pdf) Utilizes both **linked** entity network and **type** information to construct topical **hierarchies** Contains references to:
+  1. topical hierarchy construction
+  2. topic mining in hetero network
+  3. incorporating type information

 ## Community detection in general